Trauma-Informed Therapy Course

 5

-Start Dates
+Start Date

 Programme Lecturers

-• Prevalence & incidence of trauma
+• Prevalence and incidence of trauma

-• Adverse Childhood Experiences (ACEs)
+• Adverse childhood experiences (ACEs)

 • Dissociation